-- 10. Sexual assault and rape are criminal offences, and Reporting Persons will be supported to come to an informed decision as to whether to report such an incident to the Police.
+- 7. Students who believe they have been the subject of sexual misconduct are advised to seek support from the College and/or from the University.
+Students can seek advice from their College Tutor, one of the College Harassment and Discrimination Contacts or another point of contact within the College. - 8.
+The University has appointed a specialist team to provide confidential advice to students who have been the subject of sexual misconduct.
+Information can be found here. - 9.
+Students may also seek independent support and information from the Cambridge University Student Advice Service (SAS). - 10.
+Sexual assault and rape are criminal offences, and Reporting Persons will be supported to come to an informed decision as to whether to report such an incident to the Police.
 However, if the Reporting Person decides not to report the incident to the Police, neither the College nor the University will require them to do so.
 No inferences will be drawn from the Reporting Person's decision not to report the incident to the Police. - 11.
 In exceptional circumstances, where the facts as they emerge give rise to concerns that there is a significant ongoing risk to members of the College or University community, or the wider community, the Senior Tutor may make an executive decision to refer the matter to the Police.
 The Senior Tutor will, in all but exceptional circumstances, inform the Reporting Person of their intention to report the matter to the Police, and their reasons, before doing so. - 12.
 If, at any stage, Reporting Persons feel that they are being disadvantaged or suffering reprisal from any member of the College, including the person they have made a complaint about, as a result of complaining about harassment or sexual misconduct, they should seek advice and guidance from the Senior Tutor, College Tutor or one of the College Discrimination and Harassment Contacts. - 13.
-Additional information about the support available and what to do in an emergency can be found on the "Pastoral Care" section of the College Moodle site "Living and Studying at Girton".
+Additional information about the support available and what to do in an emergency can be found on the Welfare & support section of the College website at: Welfare & support | Girton College (cam.ac.uk).

-How to make a complaint about sexual misconduct to the University
+How to make a complaint about sexual misconduct to the University decision, available on the College website.

-- 14. Students are advised to discuss their options for making a complaint with the DST Welfare, the Senior Tutor or one of the College Discrimination and Harassment Contacts.
+14. Students are advised to discuss their options for making a complaint with the Head of Welfare and Wellbeing, the Senior Tutor or one of the College Discrimination and Harassment Contacts.
 Students are encouraged to involve their College Tutor or another supporter in these discussions.
-The College has documents to help with this decision, available on Moodle. - 15.
-The University procedure and guidance documents describe how the Reporting Person's complaint will be considered, and the possible outcomes.
-The Head of the University's Office for Student Conduct, Complaints and Appeals (OSCCA) will be able to answer any specific questions students or staff might have about the procedure and will endeavour to ensure that the students understand the procedure at each stage.
-OSCCA can be contacted on OSCCA@admin.cam.ac.uk. - 16.
-The University offers both an alternative resolution between the Reporting Person and the respondent in the form of a behavioural agreement, and a formal disciplinary investigation. - 17.
-Complaints should be referred to OSCCA via their website.
-Additional information can be found here. - 18.
+The College has documents to help with this

+- 16. The University offers both an alternative resolution between the Reporting Person and the Respondent in the form of a behavioural agreement, and a formal disciplinary investigation. - 17.
+Complaints should be referred to OSCCA via their website. - 18.
 Should OSCCA refer an incident back to College, it will be dealt with under the Student Discipline Procedure or the Harassment Procedure as appropriate.

-Link TO ADVICE DOCUMENTS
+Links TO ADVICE DOCUMENTS